FREQUENTLY ASKED QUESTIONS

 • Immigration documents (I-94, green card) (If applicable)

-If you are offered job-based coverage, you might be able to enroll in a Marketplace plan, but you probably won’t qualify for financial assistance or other savings.
-As long as the job-based plan is considered affordable and meets minimum standards, you won’t qualify for savings.
+If offered job-based coverage, you could enroll in a Marketplace plan, but you won’t qualify for financial assistance or other savings.
+You won’t qualify for protection if the job-based plan is affordable and meets minimum standards.
 Most job-based plans meet these standards.

-For 2021 coverage, the Health Insurance Marketplace defines affordable job-based coverage as 9.83% or less of an employee’s household income (may fluctuate each year).
-Currently, this applies only to the employee and not his or her family.
-This means that if employer-based coverage is considered affordable for just the employee, it is considered affordable for the whole family, regardless of additional costs.
-If coverage is considered affordable, family members can either pay full price in the individual market or pay the amount the employer requires to cover the family on the employer’s plan.
+For 2021 coverage, the Health Insurance Marketplace defines affordable job-based coverage as 9.83% or less of an employee’s household income (which may fluctuate each year).
+This information applies only to the employee and not their family, which means that if employer-based coverage is affordable for just the employee, it is reasonable for the whole family, regardless of additional costs.
+If coverage is considered affordable, family members can either pay the total price in the individual market or the amount the employer requires to cover the family on the employer’s plan.

 Open enrollment is from November 1 to December 15 every year.
-If you miss the open enrollment window, you may still be eligible to enroll in Marketplace coverage if you experience certain life changes. for example, getting married, having a child, having a change in income, or moving could qualify you to enroll outside of the open enrollment window.
+If you miss the open enrollment window, you may still be eligible to enroll in Marketplace coverage if you experience specific life changes.
+For example, getting married, having a child, changing income, or moving could qualify you to enroll outside the open enrollment window.

 For more information on Special Enrollment Periods, click here.